Why certain Tannaka groups attached to abelian varieties are almost connected: From to finite fields

 \begin{Theorem} Let $X_0$ be an abelian variety over a finite extension field of a finite field $\kappa$ of characteristic $p$ and let $K_0$ be a perverse $\overline{\Q_l}$-adic sheaf on $X_0$ for $l\neq p$.
 Let $X$ be the scalar extension of $X_0$ to $k$, and let $K$ be the extension of $K_0$ to a perverse sheaf on $X$.
-Then $K$ is not a strongly $H$-regular clean semisimple perverse sheaf on $X$ for some finite simple nonabelian group $H$. \end{Theorem}
+Then $K$ is not a strongly $H$-regular clean semisimple perverse sheaf on $X$ for some finite nontrivial perfect group $H$. \end{Theorem}